Shinra Myōjin: Iconography

-While the Miidera statue is slender, a painting portraying Shinra Myōjin as corpulent is known from Shōgo-in in Kyoto.
+While the statue enshrined within Mii-dera is more slender, a painting portraying Shinra Myōjin as more corpulent is observed in Shōgo-in in Kyoto.
 Yet another depiction of Shinra Myōjin is a painting from the reign of Ashikaga Takauji from Onjō-ji, which portrays him in the garb of a Chinese literatus and shows influence from Chan portraits.
 The similarities between them might have resulted from the influence of Jimon tradition of Tendai on Shugendō in the Kumano area.